 Planning principles for the expansion of digital radio to regional Australia

-Commercial radio broadcasters, through their peak body CRA, have nominated 39 potential ‘early mover’ markets where it may be economically feasible to rollout digital radio services within the next five years.
-Hobart, the Gold Coast and the regularisation of the Canberra and Darwin trial services have been proposed as first movers.
+Commercial radio broadcasters, through their peak body CRA, initially nominated 39 potential ‘early mover’ markets where it may be economically feasible to rollout digital radio services within the next five years.
+However the industry has since revised this number to 15 markets.
+Hobart and the regularisation of the Canberra and Darwin trial services have been proposed as first movers.